Enterprise Architecture Benefits

 How to have Stakeholders Benefit from EA

-Next to the overall benefits, EA has also role-specific benefits.
+Next to the overall benefits, EA also has role-specific benefits.
 Some of them are outlined below.
 Per type of stakeholder, products are mentioned that the stakeholders can use in their work.

 Client / Customer